mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 Keycloak provides a web-based Admin Console for administrators (human interaction) to manage realms, users, roles, clients, identity brokering, and other security configurations.

 #### Use Case
-blah blah
+Administrator uses the Keycloak system to manage various administrative tasks through the web-based Admin Console.
+After accessing the console via a web browser, the Administrator can manage realms, users, roles, and clients, ensuring the smooth operation of the identity management system.
+We will focus on "Manage Users" which allows for adding, removing, or modifying user details in our misuse case.

 #### Use Case Diagram
 ![Access Admin Console](/Software_Security_Requirements/web_console/Access_Admin_Console00.png)

 #### Misuse Case
-Malicious Configuration Changes by Administrator (Insider Threat)
+***Malicious Configuration Changes by Administrator (Insider Threat)***

-Victor is a long-serving IT administrator who has grown increasingly bitter due to being overlooked for promotions.
-Despite his loyalty to the company, he feels neglected and wronged by management’s lack of recognition for his contributions.
-This frustration has turned into a vendetta, and he decides to "teach the company a lesson" by sabotaging the very systems he’s entrusted to maintain.

-- **Motives**: Victor seeks to sabotage operations due to grievances with management.
-- **Resources**: Victor has legitimate access credentials, knowledge of internal systems, policies, configurations, and administrative privileges within Keycloak for modifying roles, users, and security settings.
-- **Attack Methods**: Victor uses privilege abuse to take advantage of his high-level access to make unauthorized changes.
-He modifies user roles, removes security constraints, and elevates privileges for malicious actors or himself.
-- **Access Level**: Victor holds full administrative access within Keycloak.
-This enables him to manipulate all realms, users, roles, and security configurations, effectively giving him control over the organization’s entire authentication and authorization infrastructure.
+Victor, a long-serving IT administrator, feels overlooked and wronged by management, leading him to sabotage the systems he's entrusted with.
+Using his administrative privileges in Keycloak, Victor can modify configurations, elevate user roles, and disable security features.
+His attack would involve abusing his access to make unauthorized changes, weakening the system’s defenses and potentially granting access to malicious actors.
+With full administrative control over realms, users, roles, and security settings, Victor could effectively compromise the organization's entire authentication and authorization infrastructure.
+This miscase will focus on unauthorized user modifications and log Tampering.

 #### Misuse Case Diagram